 Whether you’re going back to school or you have a student preparing for class, these eco friendly tips for back to school season will be so helpful!
 An eco friendly school year doesn’t have to be overwhelming and difficult.
 Something as simple as shopping locally or packing more plant-based foods for lunch can do the trick!
-Let’s dive into 8 simple eco friendly school year tips.
+Let’s dive into 8 simple eco friendly tips for the new school year.

 Thrift School Clothes

-If you’re looking for a place to thrift shop locally, head to local shops in your hometown.
-You can usually find these places by a quick google search or on Facebook for your area.
+If you’re looking for a place to thrift shop locally, head to the thrift store or secondhand shop in your hometown.
+You can usually find these places by a quick Google search or on Facebook for your area.
 Also, you could check out garage sales around your neighborhood or Facebook Marketplace.

 If you live near a larger city, you will find large thrift shopping chains such as Plato’s Closet to find used clothes.

 It’s so easy to create a collection of plastic, throw away bottles at school.
 Between water, coffee, and juice, that’s a lot of plastic!
-Instead of packing plastic water bottles for class, pack a refillable glass bottle or stainless steel cup.
+Instead of packing plastic water bottles for class, pack a refillable stainless steel water bottle or stainless steel cup.
 You can refill this at the drinking fountains in the hallways without creating trash.

 Instead of picking up a coffee on the way to school, either add making coffee at home to your morning routine or pack a reusable mug.
 If you choose to make coffee at home, you can pack it in a travel mug to go while saving so much money.